 'Survival sex' is the exchange of sexual acts for needed things, such as food, clothes, drugs and shelter.

 And inside the shelters, life for LGBT youth can be a nightmare.
 One study found that LGBT youth are physically and sexually victimized by an average of seven more people than other homeless youth.
 With few options, some are forced to engage in sex work and other unhealthy survival behaviors that increase the risk of problems, including substance abuse and exposure to sexually transmitted disease.
 The teens sometimes will engage in “survival sex,” exchanging sexual acts for needed things, such as food, clothes, drugs and shelter.

 It’s also not uncommon at shelters for these young people to experience harassment, assault, and even rape.
 One shelter in Michigan forced LGBT teens to wear orange jumpsuits to easily identify them to staff and other residents.
 LGBT youth at a large facility in New York reported being threatened, belittled and abused by staff.

-Life in homeless shelters is even worse for transgender youth, who may be assigned to beds according to the gender of their birth and not their identity.
+Life in homeless shelters is even worse for transgender youth, who may be assigned to beds according to the gender of their birth and not their identity, according to a report by the National Gay and Lesbian Task Force.
 Bathrooms, locker rooms, and dressing areas provide more opportunities for peril.
 Even some agencies that serve lesbian, gay, and bisexual clients may ostracize transgender youth.
 These individuals are also overrepresented in the homeless population, with some estimates that one in five transgender people needing or are at risk of needing a homeless shelter.